 *This is a hypothetical example and is not representative of any specific investment.
 Your results may vary.

-Taxes are a big deal as well for affluent individuals.
+Taxes are a big deal as well.
 Being tax-aware with your investments and across your entire balance sheet can result in significant net savings.
 In concert with a high-quality CPA, setting a course of smart tax planning is almost always a net positive.

 The Retirement Tax Filter® is our proprietary method for maximizing tax efficiency to fund cash flow in retirement.
 It is important to understand all of the potential sources of cash flow in retirement and utilize them strategically to arrive at the lowest possible blended tax rate.
 Read this article for a more extensive explanation of our approach to tax management in retirement.